Maligayang Pasko! 13 Filipino Christmas Songs

 3. “Ang Pasko ay Sumapit” (Christmas is Coming) by Vicente D. Rubi

 A traditional Filipino Christmas song, “Ang Pasko ay Sumapit,” was originally written and composed in the 1930s.
 Still, it has endured ever since as a beloved part of the Philippines’ Christmas tradition.
 There are versions in Tagalog and Cebuano (two major languages used in the Philippines) and bilingual versions combining both.
-This is a common song during Christmas time in the Philippines, often sung at religious services and by church choirs.
+This is a common song during noche buena in the Philippines, often sung at religious services and by church choirs.

 The lyrics of “Ang Pasko ay Sumapit” have a religious angle on celebrating Christmas, heralding the birth of Christ, and rejoicing in the feeling of joy, love, and togetherness.
 We chose a version by the Bayanihan Philippine Dance Company, with a bombastic instrumental complimented by a large, lively choir to sing the lyrics.